-I’m happy to tell you than we can provide the „LaTeX Beginner’s Guide“ as an ebook for free, for a limited time.
-The normal price for the ebook is € 24.97, now it will be € 0,00 for one day.
-This was agreed with the publisher, and it will be valid for that single day only.
+I’m happy to tell you that today we provide the „LaTeX Beginner’s Guide“ as an ebook for free, for 24 hours.
+The normal price for the ebook is € 24.97, today it will be € 0,00.
+This was agreed with Packt Publishing and me as the author, and it will be valid only today, March 4, 2015.

 After having looked at about 150 StackExchange